Learn How to Play the Guitar - for Beginners

 Sitting

-Have a guitar strap and adjust it: slide the buckle up or down to make it longer or shorter.
-If the guitar is in a too low position youโ€™ll struggle to use your picking hand effectively.
-If the guitar is too high, holding your arms up that high will not be too comfortable in the long term.
+Have a guitar strap and adjust it: slide the buckle up or down to adjust its length.
+If the guitar is positioned too low, you’ll struggle to use your picking hand effectively.
+If the guitar is too high, holding your arms up that high will not be comfortable in the long term.

 Standing